Archery: A modern sport

 The 1840s saw the second attempts at turning the recreation into a modern sport.
 The first Grand National Archery Society meeting was held in York in 1844 and over the next decade the extravagant and festive practices of the past were gradually whittled away and the rules were standardized as the 'York Round' - a series of shoots at 55 m, 73 m, and 91 m.
 Horace A. Ford helped to improve archery standards and pioneered new archery techniques.
 He won the Grand National 11 times in a row and published a highly influential guide to the sport in 1856.

 Towards the end of the 19th century, the sport experienced declining participation as alternative sports such as croquet and tennis became more popular among the middle class.
 By 1889, just 50 archery clubs were left in Britain, but it was still included as a sport at the 1900 Paris Olympics.

 The National Archery Association of the United States was organized in 1879, in part by Maurice Thompson (the author of the seminal text “The Witchery of Archery”) and his brother Will Thompson.
 Maurice was president in its inaugural year and Will was president in 1882, 1903, and 1904.
 The 1910 President was Frank E Canfield.
 Today it is known as USA Archery and is recognized by United States Olympic & Paralympic Committee.

 In the United States, primitive archery was revived in the early 20th century.
 The last of the Yahi Indian tribe, a native known as Ishi, came out of hiding in California in 1911.
 His doctor, Saxton Pope, learned many of Ishi's traditional archery skills, and popularized them.

 From the 1920s, professional engineers took an interest in archery, previously the exclusive field of traditional craft experts.
 They led the commercial development of new forms of bow including the modern recurve and compound bow.
 These modern forms are now dominant in modern Western archery; traditional bows are in a minority.
 Archery returned to the Olympics in 1972.
 In the 1980s, the skills of traditional archery were revived by American enthusiasts, and combined with the new scientific understanding.
 Much of this expertise is available in the Traditional Bowyer's Bibles (see Further reading).
 Modern game archery owes much of its success to Fred Bear, an American bow hunter and bow manufacturer.

-In 2021, five people were killed and three injured by an archer in Norway in the Kongsberg attack.